EG Ronda Oil & Gas

 Equatorial Guinea Oil & Gas Licensing

-The Ministry of Mines and Hydrocarbons maintains a comprehensive database compiled since the 1970’s, which includes all the 2D and 3D seismic surveys across the country, and a well database that includes a variety of well logs and reports, from basic logs, rock and fluids analysis, operational activities, test results up to lithological and biostratigraphic analysis.
+The Ministry of Hydrocarbons and Mining Development (MHDM) maintains a comprehensive database compiled since the 1970’s, which includes all the 2D and 3D seismic surveys across the country, and a well database that includes a variety of well logs and reports, from basic logs, rock and fluids analysis, operational activities, test results up to lithological and biostratigraphic analysis.

 The database includes a collection of technical reports on specific areas as well as regional studies, including petroleum systems and basin modelling studies.
 For a number of fields and discoveries, several static and dynamic reservoir models have been inherited and preserved in the database for consultation.